 - For the Evulz: The film contains disturbing audiotapes of Enron personnel who mock and laugh at the long-suffering people of California while they purposefully mess with the state's power grid to jack up electricity prices.
 The film actually spends a good deal exploring how the corrupt corporate culture at Enron warped the morality of its employees (especially the traders), citing the infamous Milgram experiment.

 - History Marches On: The documentary was released in 2005, the year before Ken Lay and Jeffrey Skilling were scheduled to be put on trial for their role in the Enron collapse.
 Skilling was convicted and sentenced to 24 years in prison (though the Justice Department shaved ten years off his sentence as part of a deal in 2013).
-Lay died of a heart attack in 2006 before he could be brought to trial, ultimately making him a Karma Houdini (if you don't believe in Hell).
+Lay died of a heart attack in 2006 before he could be brought to trial, ultimately making him a Karma Houdini.

 - Idea Bulb: A stock image of one if shown before we see Skilling's face.